-A recognized stock exchange may order the delisting of shares of a company for reasons such as losses incurred by the company during the preceding three years and a negative net worth, suspension of trading of the company's securities for more than six months, infrequent trading of the company's shares during the preceding three years, public shareholding in the company falls below 25% and the company has failed to raise public holding to the required level within the timelines prescribed by the stock exchange, etc., after providing a reasonable opportunity to the company to explain its position.
+A recognised stock exchange may order the delisting of shares of a company for reasons such as losses incurred by the company during the preceding three years and a negative net worth, suspension of trading of the company's securities for more than six months, infrequent trading of the company's shares during the preceding three years, public shareholding in the company falls below 25% and the company has failed to raise public holding to the required level within the timelines prescribed by the stock exchange, etc., after providing a reasonable opportunity to the company to explain its position.
 The decision of delisting is required to be taken by a panel constituted by the stock exchange.

-Prior to making an order for delisting, the stock exchange is required to issue a notice of delisting of the company in one English national daily and one regional language newspaper where the concerned stock exchange is located, to provide an opportunity to persons aggrieved by the proposed delisting to make representations before the stock exchange.
-The stock exchange will consider the representations (received within a period of 15 days), if any, made by the company and other aggrieved persons pursuant to the aforesaid notices while passing the order for delisting of the equity shares of the company.
+Prior to making an order for delisting, the stock exchange is required to issue a notice of delisting of the company in one English national daily, one Hindi national newspaper with wide circulation in their all India editions and one regional language newspaper where the concerned stock exchange is located, to provide an opportunity to persons aggrieved by the proposed delisting to make representations before the stock exchange.
+The stock exchange will consider the representations (received within a period of fifteen days), if any, made by the company and other aggrieved persons pursuant to the aforesaid notices while passing the order for delisting of the equity shares of the company.